eaglesky/CodingPractices/AlgorithmsReview.md

             //Initialize the capacity of curPath if possible!
             DFS(node, 0, curPath, paths);
             return paths;

+          //curPath store previous visited nodes
           DFS(node, startId, curPath, paths):
-            if node is end node {
+            if end state {
                 paths.add(curPath.shallow_copy);
                 return;
             }
             //Check validity after checking end node because usually
             //the condition here is more complex than the end node
             //condition
-            if node is not valid {
+            if current state is not valid {
                 return;
             }
             visited[node] = true;
+            //Can do some pruning here to remove unnecessary adjNode
+            //to be iterated below
             for (adjNode : node.adjNodes) {
                 curPath.add(adjNode); //To be corrected
                 //Be careful about newStartId!